sciffer/k8s-readiness-liveness-proxy/README.md

             - containerPort: 8088  # Replace with your application's port
           livenessProbe:
             httpGet:
               path: /livez  # Liveness probe path exposed by the proxy
-              port: 8080    #  Port the proxy listens on
+              port: 8080    # Port the proxy listens on (configurable, see above)
           readinessProbe:
             httpGet:
               path: /readyz # Readiness probe path exposed by the proxy
-              port: 8080    # Port the proxy listens on
+              port: 8080    # Port the proxy listens on (configurable, see above)
           volumeMounts:
             - name: config-volume
               mountPath: /app/config  # Mount the config for your app (optional)
         - name: k8s-readiness-liveness-proxy
           image: scifferous/k8s-readiness-liveness-proxy:latest  # Replace with the correct image tag
           ports:
-            - containerPort: 8080 # The port the proxy listens on
+            - containerPort: 8080 # The port the proxy listens on (configurable, see above)
           volumeMounts:
             - name: config-volume
               mountPath: /app/config  # Mount the config for the proxy